 Beyerdynamic DT 1990 Pro Review

 The Beyerdynamic DT 1990 Pro is an excellent alternative to the K701.
-It is at a similar price point but offers detachable cables and fantastic sound quality.
+It is at a similar price point but offers a detachable cable and fantastic sound quality.

 Sennheiser HD 600 Review

-Sennheiser produces an excellent range of high-quality studio headphones, and the HD 600 is one of the most recommended ones in the range.
+Sennheiser produces an excellent range of high-quality headphones for studio applications, and the HD 600 is one of the most recommended ones in the range.

 Audio-Technica ATH-R70x Review